Friday, November 4, 2011

 FURTHER NOTICE

-That blue sign was the standard sign used to close all Christchurch public libraries.
-During the quakes, our lives were ruled by prohibitory stickers & threat signs on buildings, pavements, roads, steel mesh fence cordons.
-Citizens would respond with their own protest signs in future protests.
+That blue-sign was the standard sign used to close all Christchurch public libraries.
+During the quakes, our lives were ruled by prohibitory signs, notices & threat-signs on buildings, footpaths, roads & steel-mesh-fence-cordons.
+Citizens would respond with their own protest-signs in future protests.
 Another sign:

 BISHOPDALE LIBRARY